-Fisca Fiscal 2010 al 2009 Increase (Decrease) In Millions As % Net Sales In Millions As % Net Sales In Millions % Gross profit \$ 360.9 22.9% \$ 413.4 21.0% \$ (52.5) (12.7)%
+Fiscal Fiscal 2010 Fiscal 2009 ecrease) In As % In As % In Millions Net Sales Millions Net Sales Millions % Gross profit \$ 360.9 22.9% \$ 413.4 21.0% \$ (52.5) $\overline{(12.7)}\%$

 Gross profit decreased \$52.5 million or 12.7% in fiscal 2010 compared to fiscal 2009.
 Gross profit, excluding the effect of foreign currency translation, decreased \$53 million or 12.8% in fiscal 2010 compared to fiscal 2009.
 Gross profit margin improved 190 basis points in fiscal 2010 compared to fiscal 2009.
-Lead costs represented approximately 26% of total cost of goods sold for fiscal 2010 as compared to approximately 32% of total cost of goods sold for fiscal 2010.
+Lead costs represented approximately 26% of total cost of goods sold for fiscal 2010 as compared to approximately 32% of total cost of goods sold for fiscal 2009.
 We have made great efforts to improve gross margin in an environment of fluctuating commodity and energy costs, and we continue to focus on a wide variety of sales initiatives, which include improving product mix to higher margin products and obtaining appropriate pricing for products relative to our costs.
 Lastly, we continue to focus on cost savings initiatives such as relocating production to low cost facilities and implementing more automation in our manufacturing plants.